jedwood/omega_doorlock/README.md

 This app uses a configuration file to define pins, the name of the door lock that the pin corresponds with, and a sensor pin for the magnetic proximity sensor.

-This can be used with solenoids or other electromagnetic systems.
+I originally created this to be used with a solenoid, but switched to a servo.

 # Initial installation steps: